CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/03-AddingAnOnRollEvent.md

 Button` to make it easy to add new buttons and more importantly update old buttons!

-After you have completed the challenge, you should proceed to [Part 4: Creating a Die Button Prefab](../04-DieButtonPrefab/README.md)
+After you have completed the challenge, you should proceed to [Chapter 4:
+Creating a Die Button Prefab]

+---
+[Chapter 2: Creating a Die Roller Scene]: {% link pages/01-CreatingADieRoller/02-CreatingADieRollerScene.md %}

+[Chapter 4: Creating a Die Button Prefab]: {% link pages/01-CreatingADieRoller/04-CreatingADieButtonPrefab.md %}